 We purchase components from a variety of suppliers and use several subcontractors and contract manufacturers to provide design and manufacturing services for our products.
 During the normal course of business, we enter into agreements with subcontractors, contract manufacturers and suppliers that either allow them to procure inventory based upon criteria defined by us or that establish the parameters defining our requirements.
-We have also entered into agreements with suppliers for the construction, operation and launch of ViaSat-1.In addition, we have contracted for an additional launch which can be used as a back-up launch for ViaSat-1 or for a future satellite.
+Pursuant to our satellite-related activities, we may be required to pay up to \$39.0 million including interest to SS/L, the manufacturer of our ViaSat-1 satellite, for satellite performance incentives over a fifteen-year period based on the performance of the satellite.
+As of March 30, 2012, we recorded a \$22.5 million liability representing the net present value of these expected estimated future satellite performance incentives payments and accrued interest.
+We have also entered into an agreement with a supplier for an additional satellite launch which can be used for a future satellite.
 In certain instances, these agreements allow us the option to cancel, reschedule and adjust our requirements based on our business needs prior to firm orders being placed.
 Consequently, only a portion of our reported purchase commitments arising from these agreements are firm, non-cancelable and unconditional commitments.

-Our consolidated balance sheets included \$23.8 million and \$24.4 million of "other liabilities" as of April 1, 2011 and April 2, 2010, respectively, which primarily consisted of our long-term warranty obligations, deferred lease credits, long-term portion of deferred revenue and long-term unrecognized tax position liabilities.
+Our consolidated balance sheets included \$50.4 million and \$23.8 million of "other liabilities" as of March 30, 2012 and April 1, 2011, respectively, which primarily consisted of our long-term warranty obligations, long-term portion of deferred rent, long-term portion of deferred revenue, long-term deferred income taxes and long-term unrecognized tax position liabilities.
 These remaining liabilities have been excluded from the above table as the timing and/or the amount of any cash payment is uncertain.
 See Note 8 to our consolidated financial statements for additional information regarding our income taxes and related tax positions and Note 13 to our consolidated financial statements for a discussion of our product warranties.